anitahkimanthi/jquery-alert/README.md

 # Jquery-alert

-1.Create an index.html file using text editor of your choice.
+1.Create an `index.html` file using text editor of your choice.

-2.Inside the index page create html document, if you are using sublime type html and tab or if you using visual studio code type html:5 and tab to complete document.
+2.In `index.html` file, create html document, if you are using sublime type html and tab or if you using visual studio code type html:5 and tab to complete document, or type everything like this.

-you can paste the code below to get started if you're too lazy to follow instruction.
 ```
 <!DOCTYPE html>
 <html lang="en">